 People inside the organization at all levels may need to observe and assess the current processes they are involved in and define gaps so timely corrective actions are applied.

-Obsessing too much with processes can lead to waste of time, resources and general stress, while not controlling the processes may lead to chaos and productivity deflation.
+Obsessing too much with processes can lead to a waste of time, resources and general stress, while not controlling the processes may lead to chaos and productivity deflation.

 Priorities are essential for every organization.
 Organizations following the Business Value Oriented Principles define their priorities carefully considering the other dimensions.